keir/tinysolver/README.md

 NOTE!
-This is not production just yet so I don't advise using it!
+This is not fully working just yet so I don't advise using it!

 # Tiny Solver
 A tiny least squares solver targeting extreme performance on repeated